rust-lang/book/src/ch15-02-deref.md

 and methods.
 Deref coercion works only on types that implement the `Deref` trait.
 Deref coercion converts such a type into a reference to another type.
-For example, deref coercion can convert `&String` to `&str` because `String` implements the `Deref` trait such that it returns `str`.
+For example, deref coercion can convert `&String` to `&str` because `String` implements the `Deref` trait such that it returns `&str`.
 Deref coercion happens automatically when we pass a reference to a particular type’s value as an argument to a function or method that doesn’t match the parameter type in the function or method definition.
 A sequence of calls to the `deref` method